victusfate/execOncePerArgs/README.md

 execOncePerArgs
 ===

-call a function once for a given set of args
+call a promise returning function once (successfully) for a given set of args.
+If error it removes itself from blocking future attempts

     const execOncePerArgs = require('./index').execOncePerArgs;
     const _               = require('lodash');